rclone/rclone/docs/content/filtering.md

 Directory filter rules are defined with a closing `/` separator.

-Eg `/directory/subdirectory/` is an rclone directory filter rule.
+E.g. `/directory/subdirectory/` is an rclone directory filter rule.

 Rclone commands can use directory filter rules to determine whether they recurse into subdirectories.
 This potentially optimises access to a remote